bhavita/Auto-Audio-Books/README.md

 **Inspiration** :
 I am a nerd 🤓.
 I like reading research papers, articles and books.
 I also travel alot often from my work city to my hometown.
 During which I tend to feel unwell on account of motion sickness, if I read while travelling.
 Have been looking for a tool but either some of them had paid implementation or restrictions.
+Also audiobooks are pretty cool to multitask on and keep them running in the background 🖖🏻

 So inspiration was to use existing tech available and with ~20 lines of code, build a simple, pdf -> audiobook generator. 🤞🏻